GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
+I don't believe in the sort of eureka moment idea.
+I think it's a myth.
+I'm very suspicious that actually Archimedes had been thinking about that problem for a long time.

-~ William Wulf
+~ Tim Berners-Lee
 <pre>

 </pre>